Slowing the Progression of Myopia in Children Image

 The best way to alleviate visual fatigue is to encourage your children to take breaks from the screen.
 They should stop looking at the digital screen after 10 minutes of usage, and look at something 10 feet away for 10 seconds.
 This helps rest the eyes for a bit, and they can go back to what they were doing right after.
 Looking away, even for 10 seconds, gives the eyes a chance to change focus from something up close to something far away.
 It can do wonders in relieving eye strain.

-You can considerably reduce the chance for development of myopia or the progression of the disease just by adjusting some of your child’s lifestyle choices at home.
+You can considerably reduce the chance of developing myopia or the progression of the disease just by adjusting some of your child’s lifestyle choices at home.
 One of the easiest ways to do that is through diet.
 To have healthy eyes, you need to eat a healthy diet rich in vitamins and minerals.
-It is important that your child get enough of necessary vitamins, minerals and herbal supplements in their diet to achieve healthy vision.
+It is important that your child get enough of the necessary vitamins, minerals, and herbal supplements in their diet to achieve healthy vision.

 If you think that it may be difficult to get your child to eat enough of the proper foods, consider changing out some of the snack foods in your house.
 Foods rich in antioxidants are some of the best vision builders and protectors.
 To get more antioxidants into your child’s diet, add more fresh and dried fruits to their snack choices.
 Another good snack choice is raw vegetables like carrots and broccoli.